What is IEA Bioenergy?

 IEA Bioenergy Members

-Twenty four countries plus the European Commission participate in IEA Bioenergy.
+Twenty three countries plus the European Commission participate in IEA Bioenergy.